canadaprogrammer/introducing_swiftui/README.md

 2. Add a `@State` property called showFavoritesOnly with its initial value set to `false`, `@State private var showFavoritesOnly = false`
    1. Because you use the state properties to hold information that's specific a view and its subviews, you always create state as private.
 3. Compute a filtered version of the landmarks list by checking the showFavoritesOnly property and each landmark.isFavorite value.
-4. Use the filtered version of the list of landmarks in the List.

    - ```swift
+      struct LandmarkList: View {
           ...
-      struct LandmarkList: View {
-          @State private var showFavoritesOnly = true
           var filteredLandmarks: [Landmark] {
-              landmark.filter { landmark in
+              landmarks.filter { landmark in
                   (!showFavoritesOnly || landmark.isFavorite)
               }
           }
+          ...
+     ```

+4. Use the filtered version of the list of landmarks in the List.

+   - ```swift
           var body: some View {
               NavigationView {
                   List(filteredLandmarks) { landmark in